tanthanhtran2708/-CS427-MidtermExam/README.md

 -	Project Name:  Jumping Sheep 3D
 -	Building platform: Unity
 -	Available for:  PC, iOS devices.
 -	Basic idea: Flappy Bird – to create a game having both friendly UX, UI and easy for users at all ages to approach the game play.
+The game will have unlimited levels in other to stimulate users'curiosity to play over and over again.